0xCyleon/0xCyleon/README.md

 ## About

-I am currently completing a **BSc in Computing**, with plans to progress to an **MSc in Cybersecurity** next year.
-My focus is on network engineering and cybersecurity — understanding how networks are designed, how data flows across them, and how those systems are protected against threats.
+I am completing a **BSc in Computing**, with a focus on network engineering and a plan to progress to an **MSc in Cybersecurity**.
+My interest lies in understanding how networks are designed and operated — how data moves across infrastructure, how protocols coordinate that movement, and how those systems are defended.

-I am building strong, practical foundations in core networking concepts, security principles, and the tools used by professionals in the field.
-Working toward the **CCNA** as a key near-term milestone.
+I am building practical, grounded knowledge in networking fundamentals and working toward the **CCNA** as a near-term professional milestone.

 ---